MonoGame/MonoGame/Documentation/2mgfx.md

 The 2MGFX tool is used to build a MonoGame Effect from an input Microsoft FX or MGFX file.

-NOTE: 2MGFX it does not generate an XNB file for use with the ContentManager (see the MonoGame Effect content processor).

 ## Command Line
 The command line options are: